 Post-Abortion Syndrome

-Abortion affects more than 2,360 (1) women every single day.
+Abortion affects more than 2,840 (1) women every single day.
 The psychological and physical repercussions of the decision to abort may not be immediately visible.
 However, weeks, months, and even years later, many women come to terms with the myriad of problems that arise in the aftermath of induced, elective abortion.

-While Planned Parenthood and other abortion vendors and advocates do not recognize Post-Abortion Syndrome (PAS) as a valid condition, Post-Abortion Syndrome (or “After Abortion Grief”) has been recognized by many psychologists and doctors.
+While Planned Parenthood and other abortion vendors and supporters do not recognize Post-Abortion Syndrome (PAS) as a valid condition, Post-Abortion Syndrome (or “After Abortion Grief”) has been recognized by many psychologists and doctors.
 The honesty of these medical professionals helps validate the negative ramifications thousands of women feel after having an abortion.

 Click here for tips on how to talk to a post-abortive friend.